NAME

 --target-transport=TARGET_TRANSPORT [default: registry]

-: The transport; e.g. oci, oci-archive.
+: The transport; e.g. oci, oci-archive, containers-storage.
 Defaults to `registry`

 --target-imgref=TARGET_IMGREF